 - less burdensome rules for target adjustment following an increase in installation capacity

 Further details on the scheme are contained in the documents listed below.
-Please note that these documents will be updated later in 2015.
 The consultations referred to in the ‘Frequently asked questions’ document are now closed.

 Participants in the opt-out scheme

 Operators of installations that are excluded from the EU ETS and participating in the Opt-out Scheme should refer to the document European Union Emissions Trading System (EU ETS) Phase III: Guidance for installations – How to comply with the EU ETS and Small Emitter and Hospital Opt-out Scheme.